 It’s worth noting the main reason PNV is used so heavily in Cat C ports is if a batch of numbers / services are requested to be ported in a single Cat C porting request, if any one of those numbers gets rejected the whole port will need to be resubmitted, hence it being important that before submitting the numbers to be ported, the Gaining CSP verifies they can be ported via the PNV process.

-The PNV does not guarantee a physical audit of the services, but rather an audit of available electronic data by the loosing CSP.
+The PNV does not guarantee a physical audit of the services, but rather an audit of available electronic data by the losing CSP.
 It’s also only valid for the day of issue, so services can change between a PNV coming back clear and the port request being rejected.

 99% of PNV requests should be processed within 5 business days.
 (Section 4.3.9)